changkun/modern-cpp-tutorial/book/en-us/04-containers.md

 ### `std::array`

-When you see this container, you will definitely have this problem:
+When you see this container, you will have this problem:

 1. Why introduce `std::array` instead of `std::vector` directly?
 2. Already have a traditional array, why use `std::array`?

-First answer the first question.
+First, answer the first question.
 Unlike `std::vector`, the size of the `std::array` object is fixed.
 If the container size is fixed, then the `std::array` container can be used first.
-In addition, since `std::vector` is automatically expanded, when a large amount of data is stored, and the container is deleted, The container does not automatically return the corresponding memory of the deleted element.
+Also, since `std::vector` is automatically expanded, when a large amount of data is stored, and the container is deleted, The container does not automatically return the corresponding memory of the deleted element.
 In this case, you need to manually run `shrink_to_fit()` to release this part of the memory.

 ```cpp